euan-forrester/photo-recommender/README.md

 - Need to have the browser authenticate with the API server to prevent API abuse of users whose tokens we have
   - Same as CSRF prevention or different?
   - AWS API Gateway?
+- Consider normalizing the `favorites` table by splitting it into a table that just has the photos, and another table of who's favorited them
+  - What is the impact on write throughput of this change?